eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### RouDi

 RouDi is an abbreviation for **Rou**ting and **Di**scovery.
 RouDi takes care of the communication setup but does not actually participate in the communication between the publisher and the subscriber.
 RouDi can be thought of as the switchboard operator of iceoryx.
 One of its other major tasks is the setup of the shared memory, which the applications use for exchanging payload data.
 Sometimes referred to as daemon, RouDi manages the shared memory and is responsible for the service discovery, i.e. enabling subscribers to find topics offered by publishers.
 It also keeps track of all applications which have initialized a runtime and are hence able to use publishers or subscribers.
 To view the available command line options call `$ICEORYX_ROOT/build/iox-roudi --help`.

 ### Shared memory

-At the heart of iceoryx lies the Shared memory communication.
+To enable zero-copy inter-process communication, iceoryx uses the shared memory approach, i.e. publishers and subscribers can communicate via shared memory resulting in zero-copy communication.

 Shared memory is physical memory that is made accessible to multiple processes via a mapping to a memory area in their virtual address spaces.

-??? clarify failure cases ???

 For further information have a look at our
 [conceptual guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/conceptual-guide.md).